Entongsu/work/work_log.md

 Image of final point cloud
 ![Image of original point cloud ](https://github.com/Entongsu/work/blob/master/shape%20matching/temp_0009.jpg)

+After I set some points to be fixed, the change of velocity of shape matching and volume constraint seems to be more reasonable.
+But when I apply the shape matching to the model, the volume becomes smaller and smaller.
+I think it is likely caused by the parameter setting.

 The update code is [Here](https://github.com/Entongsu/work/blob/master/postion.py "here").(It is better to run it in the spyder.)